 Sugar Syrup Recipe For Beekeepers

-We’re often asked why beekeepers need to supplement feeding their bees with sugar syrup.
-They eat honey right?
+We’re often asked why beekeepers need to supplement feed their bees with sugar syrup.
+They eat honey, right?
 Feeding your bees helps nourish a newly established colony or lets an existing colony make it through a tough winter when honey stores are running low.